markafitzgerald1/simulate-cribbage-games/README.md

 - Simulate all possible dealer plays from a mid-play position where the already executed dealer discard is not what the dealer discard strategy would have discarded: `python simulateCribbageGames.py --first-dealer-dealt-cards 2d,3h,6h,8d,9d,qc --first-dealer-kept-cards 2d,3h,8d,qc --initial-play-actions 4c,8d,kd --select-each-post-initial-play --hide-first-pone-hands --hide-first-dealer-hands --hide-play-actions --game-count 20000 --games-per-update 1000`;
 - Simulate all possible dealer plays from start of the second play where dealer has two more cards than pone: `python simulateCribbageGames.py --first-dealer-kept-cards tc,3s,8c,9h --initial-play-actions th,tc,td,go,ac,go,go --select-each-post-initial-play --game-count 20000 --games-per-update 2000 --hide-first-pone-hands --hide-first-dealer-hands --hide-play-actions`;
 - Simulate from late in the third leg all possible dealer discards to end of game against reasonable opponent play: `python simulateCribbageGames.py --first-dealer-dealt-cards AC,2S,6C,TD,JD,KC --first-dealer-select-each-possible-kept-hand --hide-first-pone-hands --hide-first-dealer-hands --hide-play-actions --unlimited-hands-per-game --game-count 20000 --initial-pone-score 87 --initial-dealer-score 85 --games-per-update 1000`;
-- Simulate one hand from deal to end of hand counting using simulation-based pone and dealer discarding: `python simulateCribbageGames.py --process-count 1 --game-count 1 --first-pone-discard-based-on-simulations 320 --first-dealer-discard-based-on-simulations 320`;
+- Simulate one hand from deal to end of hand counting using dynamic (simulation-based) pone and dealer discarding: `python simulateCribbageGames.py --process-count 1 --game-count 1 --first-pone-discard-based-on-simulations 320 --first-dealer-discard-based-on-simulations 320`;
-- Simulate one hand from deal to end of hand counting using simulation-based pone and dealer discarding and playing: `python simulateCribbageGames.py --process-count 1 --game-count 1 --first-pone-discard-based-on-simulations 320 --first-dealer-discard-based-on-simulations 320 --first-pone-play-based-on-simulations 1800 --first-dealer-play-based-on-simulations 1800`;
+- Simulate one hand from deal to end of hand counting using dynamic (simulation-based) pone and dealer discarding and playing: `python simulateCribbageGames.py --process-count 1 --game-count 1 --first-pone-discard-based-on-simulations 320 --first-dealer-discard-based-on-simulations 320 --first-pone-play-based-on-simulations 1800 --first-dealer-play-based-on-simulations 1800`;
-- Play one game as first pone against the computer playing as first dealer using simulation-based play and discard strategies: `python simulateCribbageGames.py --first-pone-keep-user-selected --first-pone-play-user-entered --first-dealer-discard-based-on-simulations 320 --first-dealer-play-based-on-simulations 1800 --hide-first-dealer-hands --unlimited-hands-per-game`; and
+- Play one game as first pone against a first dealer using dynamic discard and play strategies: `python simulateCribbageGames.py --first-pone-keep-user-selected --first-pone-play-user-entered --first-dealer-discard-based-on-simulations 320 --first-dealer-play-based-on-simulations 1800 --hide-first-dealer-hands --unlimited-hands-per-game`;
-- Play one game as first dealer against the computer playing as first pone using simulation-based play and discard strategies: `python simulateCribbageGames.py --first-pone-discard-based-on-simulations 320 --first-pone-play-based-on-simulations 1800 --hide-first-pone-hands --first-dealer-keep-user-selected --first-dealer-play-user-entered --unlimited-hands-per-game`.
+- Play one game as first dealer against a first pone using dynamic discard and play strategies: `python simulateCribbageGames.py --first-pone-discard-based-on-simulations 320 --first-pone-play-based-on-simulations 1800 --hide-first-pone-hands --first-dealer-keep-user-selected --first-dealer-play-user-entered --unlimited-hands-per-game`; and
+- Simulate one game of cribbage with both players using dynamic discard and play strategies assisted by end of dynamic player simulation position game points estimates: `python simulateCribbageGames.py --first-pone-discard-based-on-simulations 320 --first-pone-play-based-on-simulations 1800 --first-dealer-discard-based-on-simulations 320 --first-dealer-play-based-on-simulations 1800 --unlimited-hands-per-game --estimate-first-pone-incomplete-game-wins-and-game-points --estimate-first-dealer-incomplete-game-wins-and-game-points`.

-## Long-term project goal
+## Long-term project goals

-Provide efficient, user-friendly discard and play analysis factoring in the expected game points differential (and play points differential if no game points differential) to end of hand(s) or game above opponent for different possible discards or plays.
+* Provide efficient, user-friendly discard and play analysis factoring in the expected game points differential (and play points differential if no game points differential) to end of hand(s) or game above opponent for different possible discards or plays.

-## Next version goals
-- Eliminate horizon effect in sim-based play:
-  - (Somehow) Gather and report on win%, gamePts% to end of game from various start of hand game score (first pone points to first dealer points).
-(Can use this to estimate win% in simulated hands which do not end in a win or a loss!)
+  * Provide an automated opponent against which to play and practice if the above analyses are good enough to provide an opponent from which the user may directly or indirectly (via throught-provoking plays) learn.

-## Definite pre-first version or release goals
+## First version goals

+- Measure point of diminshing returns on build of expected wins, losses and game points per start of hand position and current dealer database.
-## Maybe pre-first version or release goals
+## Post-first version or release short to medium term goals

 - Improve current best non-simulation-based play strategy:
   - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations); and
   - consider preferring responding to low (< 5) lead with non-ten-count cards over ten-count cards.

-## Probably not pre-first version or release goals

 - Add support for time-limited discard simulations and simulation-based discard strategies.
 - Improve play simulation and play simulation based play accuracy:
   - Factor the minimum possible count value of all remaining opponent cards implied by saying Go into play simulations and play simulation based play.